We will ask you for the following information to work out your premium:

 then you're not required to take out an insurance policy.

 However, even if you’re exempt, you'll still have the same obligations to provide assistance with injury management and return to work.
-This includes notifying your insurer of any workplace injuries.
+This includes notifying icare and/or SIRA of any workplace injuries.

-Claims incur a $175 administration fee and will be assigned to one of our insurance agents.
+Claims incur a $175 administration fee and will be assigned our Claims Agent.
 The administration fee applies to each injury notified.

-If your conditions change in a way that means you may no longer be exempt (e.g. your annual wages bill grows to more than $7500), then you must contact icare immediately to make arrangements to take out a policy.
+If your conditions change in a way that means you may no longer be exempt (e.g. your annual wages bill increases to more than $7,500), then you must contact icare immediately to make arrangements to take out a policy.